Daeridanii1/procedural-pixel-planetarium/README.md

 *Procedural Pixel Planetarium!*

-Press H to generate a new planet.
+Press [Space] to generate a new planet.